adr/adr.github.io/index.md

 > accepting `<downside d/undesired consequences>`,
 > because `<additional rationale>`.

+cards42 has adopted the Y-statement template in its German [ADR card](https://cards42.org#adr); the English version is similar, but adds state information.
-You can find more explanations and examples on Medium: [Y-Statements - A Light Template for Architectural Decision Capturing](https://medium.com/@docsoc/y-statements-10eb07b5a177).
+Finally, you can find more explanations and examples on Medium: [Y-Statements - A Light Template for Architectural Decision Capturing](https://medium.com/@docsoc/y-statements-10eb07b5a177).

+### Other templates

+Numerous other ADR formats exist, many of which are featured in [@joelparkerhenderson's GitHub repository](https://github.com/joelparkerhenderson/architecture_decision_record).
+Moreover, there is the [42010 architecture description (AD) template](http://www.iso-architecture.org/42010/templates/) for [ISO/IEC/IEEE 42010:2011](https://en.wikipedia.org/wiki/ISO/IEC_42010), the international standard for architecture descriptions of systems and software, suggests nine information items for ADRs its Appendix A. It also identifies areas to consider when identifying key decisions.

 ## More Information